Skyree/jquery.timeline/README.md

 		}
 	});

-This example return one column in your container is narrower than 768 pixels, 2 columns on the contrary.
+This example return one column if your container is narrower than 768 pixels, 2 columns on the contrary.

 ### first
 `first` must be set to `left` or `right`.
 This property works with the `corner` property.
 Setting it to right makes the corner item first in the DOM, setting it to the left makes it second.